Smart Phone Users-Tap the 3 lines directly below for the navigation/site menu.

 $2,200 $2,975

-While no design or color variations have been noted, what has been noted is that Isolde frequently is detached from the base.
+While no design or color variations have been seen, what has been noted is that Isolde frequently is detached from the base.
 It would seem either too little bonding agent was used to attach her or it weakens over time and she comes loose.
 This piece is also found missing the golden goblet in Isolde's awkwardly positioned left hand.

 Introduced as a limited edition restricted to 300 with an additional 30 available for distribution outside the continental U.S.A.
 The edition was completed in 1989.